EndPointCorp/end-point-blog/2012/05/08/tailnmail-postgres-monitoring.html.md

 FILE: /var/log/%Y/cosby/%m/%d/%H/pgsql-crit.log
 ```

-We've just whittled nine config files down to a single one.
+We’ve just whittled nine config files down to a single one.
 Of course, the config file cannot stay like that, as the LASTFILE and OFFSET entries need to be applied to specific files.
 Thus, when tail_n_mail
 does its first rewrite of the config file, it will assign numbers to
 each FILE, and the file will then look something like this: